SolidLabResearch/solid-todo-app-vue/README.md

     Solid Tasks
 </h1>

-This is an experimental to-do list application built on top of Solid, in an effort to identify challenges related to developing interoperable applications on top of Solid.
+This is an experimental tasklist application built on top of Solid, in an effort to identify challenges related to developing interoperable applications on top of Solid.
 This is **not intended for actual use** in any capacity whatsoever, and exists as a technical prototype.

 There is a live version [available](https://solidlabresearch.github.io/solid-todo-app-vue/) published on GitHub Pages from the main branch.

 ## Dependencies

 * [Vue](https://vuejs.org/) for the user interface
-* [Webpack](https://webpack.js.org/) for development server, building, bundling
+* [Vite](https://vitejs.dev/) for development server, building, bundling
 * [Comunica with link traversal](https://github.com/comunica/comunica-feature-link-traversal) for reading and writing data
 * [Small custom vocabulary](https://github.com/SolidLabResearch/solid-todo-app-react/tree/main/ontology) for describing the data
-* The data can be stored in a Solid pod, for example using the [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer)
+* [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer) as local temporary data storage while developing, but other Solid pods should also work

 ## Functionality